We've independently reviewed this article to make sure it's as accurate as we can make it.

 So, once the door is closed, and you press the “Start” button, the control board is responsible for sending 110 volts of electricity to the water valve.

-Bear in mind that countertop dishwashers may not have an elaborate control board like larger dishwashers.
+From what I’ve seen, countertop dishwashers don’t have an elaborate control board like larger dishwashers.

 #3 Water Valve

-Countertop dishwashers get their water supply from a kitchen faucet.
+Countertop dishwashers work in a similar way to other dishwashers, but they typically get their water supply from a kitchen faucet.

-So, once the control board sends the signal to the water valve, it opens to allow water from the connected faucet to enter the dishwasher.
+So, once the control board sends the signal to the water valve, it opens to allow water from the connected faucet to enter your dishwasher.

 #4 Float Switch

-When the float switch detects that the water has reached the desired level, it cuts off power to the water valve, stopping any more water from entering the dishwasher.
+When the float switch detects that the water has reached the desired level, it cuts off power to the water valve, stopping any more water from entering your countertop dishwasher.

-The float switch not only detects when your dishwasher is full and ready to wash, but it also acts as an important safety feature, preventing potential overflowing.
+The float switch not only detects when your dishwasher is full and ready to wash, but it also acts as an important safety feature.

 #5 Wash Motor

-Once the float switch cuts off power to the water valve, 110 volts of electricity are sent to the wash motor.
+Once the float switch cuts off power to the water valve, the next step in the way countertop dishwasher work involves the transmission of 110 volts of electricity to the wash motor.

 As the water circulates, the soap will be mixed with the water, aiding in the removal of food debris.